ecenurozsy/The-Cinemolas/README.md

 ## Getting started
 - Clone
 - Get the API Key from https://developers.themoviedb.org/3/
+- Write the key into Model -> Constants.swift
 - pod install
 - build and run the project